 Withdrawal Policy: Students may withdraw from this course for any reason prior to the last eligible day for a "W" grade.
 Before withdrawing students should speak with the instructor and consult an advisor.
 Students are permitted to withdraw only six times during their college career by state law.
-The last date to withdraw from the 1st 5-week session is July 1.
-The last date to withdraw from the 10-week session is July 30.
-The last date to withdraw for the 2nd 5-week session is August 2.
+The last date to withdraw from the May Mini Session is May 28.